Cesar312/Congress_115/ReadMe.md

 - A landing page that displays web-scraped data from Twitter and CNN.com
 - A table that lists the 115th House of Representatives with the added feature to filter on the State-level
-- Insight of the House of Represenatives with charts that visualize based on state, gender, party, and age
+- Insight of the House of Representatives with charts that visualize based on state, gender, party, and age
 - A map that displays each congressional district distinguished by a style layer related to their party

 For the initial visualization page, we aggregate data from other websites.
 Using BeautifulSoup library to scrape, we extract data from the Congress Twitter account and the most recent Congress news story from CNN.
 The data is stored in Mongo DB.
 In order to publish data in different HTML files, the app.py file assigns specific routes and global variables to accommodate the Flask environment.